Nicola-Carroll/CV/README.md

 \
-**Project Lead (MAP Invoice Reconciliation)** (May 2020 - June 2021)
+**Project Lead (Invoice Reconciliation)** (May 2020 - June 2021)

-_Meter Asset Provider (MAP):_ a third party within the energy industry, responsible for the provision and ownership of gas and electricity meters

-- Bulb receives ~100 monthly invoices from ~30 different MAPs for the daily rental, removal, and non-return of meter assets, totalling >£60mil a year
+- Bulb receives ~100 monthly meter invoices from ~30 different third parties for the daily rental, removal, and non-return of meter assets, totalling >£60mil a year
-- MAPs notoriously use inaccurate data for these invoices, resulting in millions of pounds of overcharges
+- These companies notoriously use inaccurate data for their invoices, resulting in millions of pounds of overcharges for Bulb

 Until May 2020 these invoices were paid in full, with no validation performed on the backing data.
 I independently created and automated a process to reconcile these invoices.
-As of June 2021 my work had saved Bulb over £1mil, and this figure will grow continuously now the process is up and running.
+As of Oct 2021 my work had saved Bulb over £1.3mil, and identified a further £8mil of potential savings.

 This role involved:

-- Building and automating a process to check MAP invoice backing data against accurate industry data, and to dispute any identified overcharges
+- Building and automating a process to check invoice backing data against accurate industry data, and to dispute any identified overcharges
 - Python, SQL, advanced Excel, git (self-taught)
-- Root cause analysis on inaccurate MAP backing data, to develop internal operational processes which improve data passback to MAPs
+- Root cause analysis on inaccurate backing data, to develop internal operational processes which improve data passback to relevant third parties
 - Project planning, roadmapping, and calculating quarterly targets
-- Negotiating with MAPs to receive rebates from incorrect charges
+- Negotiating with third parties to receive rebates from incorrect charges

 \
-**Data Cleansing (Faster Switching) Lead** (January 2020 - August 2020)
+**Data Cleansing Lead** (January 2020 - August 2020)

 _Faster Switching:_ a nationwide initiative to allow consumers to switch their supplier within 24hrs (current industry standard is 21 days)